Integration of industrial symbiosis in Wuhan’s strategic Urban Development plan

 Partners: Wuhan university of science and technology (WUST), Foreign and Commonwealth office (FCO) and International Synergies.

-International Synergies is part of the “Driving the low carbon transition through cross-industry waste utilization in infrastructure delivery in Wuhan, Hubei” project which is led by the Foreign and Commonwealth office.
+International Synergies are part of the “Driving the low carbon transition through cross-industry waste utilization in infrastructure delivery in Wuhan, Hubei” project which supported the Foreign and Commonwealth office.

 A need for the project arose from the sustainability issues attached to Wuhan’s “Strategic Plan for Integrated Urban Development”, as it includes mega infrastructure projects.
 Industrial symbiosis was highlighted as a solution to these issues.
 If integrated into infrastructure investments, there will be a reduction in both carbon emissions and the demand on virgin resources while reducing cost.

-The project will focus on policy engagement with Wuhan DRC to elevate the discussion to a strategic level through the government planning process.
-The project’s main aim is to develop a roadmap to deliver a minimum of 200,000 tonnes of landfill diversion with associated 20,000 tonnes per annum (tpa) of CO2 emissions avoided.
-This outcome will provide substantially greater and longer term carbon reduction than a one-off purchase of carbon credits in the market.
+The project focused on policy engagement with Wuhan Development Reform Commission to elevate the discussion to a strategic level through the government planning process.
+The project’s main aim was to develop a roadmap to deliver a minimum of 200,000 tonnes of landfill diversion with associated 20,000 tonnes per annum (tpa) of CO2 emissions avoided.
+This outcome provided substantially greater and longer term carbon reduction than a one-off purchase of carbon credits in the market.

-International Synergies will work with Wuhan DRC and Wuhan University of Science and Technology (WUST), to produce the following outputs:
+International Synergies worked with Wuhan DRC and Wuhan University of Science and Technology (WUST), to produce the following outputs:

 - A set of policy recommendations to Wuhan DRC that incentivise better circular economy practice and a lower carbon foot-print in Wuhan’s construction industry.